polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/authorize-specific-nodes.md

 ## Where to go next

-YIn this tutorial, you learned the basics of how to build a network where some nodes have limited permissions and restricted access to network resources.
+In this tutorial, you learned the basics of how to build a network where some nodes have limited permissions and restricted access to network resources.
 To learn more about the topics introduced in this tutorial, see the following resources:

 - [Accounts, addresses, and keys](/fundamentals/accounts-addresses-keys)